-- 5. Most activities during the development, manufacture and transport of nuclear power sources for use in outer space are adequately addressed in existing IAEA standards relating to terrestrial nuclear installations and activities.
-The Safety Framework will deal with matters not covered by existing IAEA safety standards and will address the design, launch, operation and other relevant phases of the life of a nuclear power source in outer space. - 6.
+- 4. Most activities during the development, manufacture and transport of nuclear power sources for use in outer space are adequately addressed in existing IAEA standards relating to terrestrial nuclear installations and activities.
+The Safety Framework will deal with matters not covered by existing IAEA safety standards and will address the design, launch, operation and other relevant phases of the life of a nuclear power source in outer space. - 5.
 For the implementation of the STSC/IAEA partnership and the development of the draft texts of the Safety Framework, the STSC will function in the manner of a safety standards committee.
 The STSC will approve the draft DPP and the draft framework prior to its presentation to the IAEA.
-IAEA staff will coordinate closely with the STSC and relevant IAEA Committees to assure that any real or perceived conflicts between the new
+IAEA staff will coordinate closely with the STSC and relevant IAEA Committees to assure that any real or perceived conflicts between the new Safety Framework and existing IAEA standards for terrestrial activities are adequately explained and qualified such that the final text of the Safety Framework has no impact on existing IAEA terrestrial standards.

-2 The Working Group referred to is the Working Group on the Use of Nuclear Power Sources in Outer Space of the STSC
+2 The Working Group referred to is the Working Group on the Use of Nuclear Power Sources in Outer Space of the STSC.